adrirubio/mindful/README.md

 # Mindful
-Meet Mindful, your AI therapist – a compassionate, always-available guide for mental well-being.
+Meet Mindful, your AI Wellness Companion – a compassionate, always-available guide for mental well-being.

 Use it here at: